Telephone number if you want to be on the program today, 800-282-2882.

 And so they expunge Oswald.

-Now, not from the historical record, everybody knows Oswald did it, but the successful thing they did was create this mythical bigot, racist, hateful culture that gave birth to a guy like Oswald, not communism.
+But the successful thing they did was create this mythical, bigot, racist, hateful culture that gave birth to a guy like Oswald.

 Oswald came back from Soviet Union to do this.

-That phrase punitive liberalism is from James Pearson of the Manhattan Institute, 2007 book Camelot, The Cultural Revolution, How the Assassination of JFK shattered American liberalism is a profound meditation on the reverberations of the rifle shots in Daly Plaza.
+That phrase, punitive liberalism, is from James Pearson of the Manhattan Institute, 2007 book, Camelot, The Cultural Revolution, How the Assassination of JFK Shattered American Liberalism is a profound meditation on the reverberations of the rifle shots in Daly Plaza.

-The bullets of November 22nd, 1963 altered the nation's trajectory less by killing a president than by giving birth to a destructive narrative about America.
+The bullets of November 22, 1963 altered the nation's trajectory less by killing a president than by giving birth to a destructive narrative about America.

 Fittingly, the narrative was most injurious to the narrators.